athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Elite Sewer Ooze (Q9).md

     desc: "`pf2:1` Pseudopod +11 ()\n__Damage__  1d6 + 3 bludgeoning 1d4 acid"

   - name: "Filth Wave"
-    desc: "`pf2:1`  **Frequency** once per minute\n* * *\n\n**Effect** The sewer ooze unleashes a wave of filth, covering all creatures within a 20-foot emanation.
+    desc: "`pf2:1`  **Frequency** once per minute\n* * *\n\n**Effect** The sewer ooze unleashes a wave of filth, covering all creatures within a @Template[emanation|distance:20].
 Each creature in the area must succeed at a DC 19 Reflex check save or take 1d4 acid damage and take a -10-foot penalty to its Speeds for 1 minute (on a critical failure, the creature also falls [[Conditions/Prone|Prone]]).
 A creature can spend and Interact action to clean someone off, decreasing the Speed penalty by 5 feet with each action."

 ```